Why e-commerce conversion rates are built on mobile optimization

 Isaac Hayward

 If you are an e-commerce brand looking to make sales, your biggest concern should be optimizing everything for mobile.
 This goes beyond SEO; you need to think about your entire store from the perspective of the mobile user.
+In this article, we are going to go over why you should have a mobile-first approach to e-commerce by looking at some very obvious, but meaningful trends related to online shopping.

+Quite often, when we have assessed e-commerce stores’ paid social advertising, it seemed that a lot of them didn’t quite understand where their copy would be cut off.
+Primary texts would run on well in excess of the 125 character mobile cutoff limit, as well as the headlines’ and link descriptions’ limit of 40 and 30 characters, respectively.
 While you might be thinking, “yeah, but you can actually go beyond the limit as long as your most important and compelling copy is up front,” we have seen time and time again that this isn’t the case.
 On top of this, we recommend that your primary texts should generally be kept around 90 characters or less.

 Similarly, we have come across e-commerce stores with a great product line and a CR-optimized website that performs fantastically on desktop, but fails to meet the most basic speed and stability standards on mobile.
+I want you to take a few seconds, visit Google’s Pagespeed Insights, and plug your website’s URL into their search bar, and just see how your site performs.

 The first thing that you will notice upon doing so is that they immediately show you how your website performs with regard to the mobile version.
 Why is that?